priyanshugupta69/Radar_project/arduino code.txt

-// Includes the Servo library
+// Including the Servo library
 #include <Servo.h>.
 // Defines Tirg and Echo pins of the Ultrasonic Sensor const int trigPin = 10;